Range Announces CEO Retirement and Succession Plan

 Mr. Maxwell commented "Mark has done an excellent job managing the Company's balance sheet and financial resources to support the Company's operational success.
 As a key member of the management team, the Board not only recognizes his contributions but the importance of his leadership in the future and we congratulate him on being promoted to the position of Executive Vice President."

-RANGE RESOURCES CORPORATION (NYSE: RRC) is a leading U.S. independent natural gas and NGL producer with operations focused on stacked-pay projects in the Appalachian Basin.
+RANGE RESOURCES CORPORATION RRC is a leading U.S. independent natural gas and NGL producer with operations focused on stacked-pay projects in the Appalachian Basin.
 The Company is headquartered in Fort Worth, Texas.
 More information about Range can be found at www.rangeresources.com.

 SOURCE: Range Resources Corporation